Learning to Learn with Contrastive Meta-Objective: Preliminaries: Learning to Learn

-Meta-learning, or "learning to learn," focuses on improving the learning algorithm itself \citep{schmidhuber1987evolutionary}.
-Popular meta-learning approaches can be broadly categorized into three types \citep{bronskill2021memory}: (i) Optimization-based approaches \citep{andrychowicz2016learning,finn2017model,nichol2018first}, which focus on learning better optimization strategies for adapting to new tasks; (ii) Metric-based approaches \citep{vinyals2016matching,snell2017prototypical,sung2018learning}, which leverage learned similarity metrics; and (iii) Amortization-based approaches \citep{garnelo2018conditional,requeima2019fast,bateni2020improved}, which aim to learn a shared representation across tasks, amortizing the adaptation process by using neural networks to directly infer task-specific parameters from the training set.
+Different meta-learners implement their own specific functions within $g(;\theta)$.
+Popular meta-learning approaches can be broadly categorized into the following types \citep{bronskill2021memory}: (i) Optimization-based approaches \citep{andrychowicz2016learning,finn2017model,nichol2018first}, which focus on learning better optimization strategies for adapting to new tasks; (ii) Metric-based approaches \citep{vinyals2016matching,snell2017prototypical,sung2018learning}, which leverage learned similarity metrics; and (iii) Amortization-based approaches \citep{garnelo2018conditional,requeima2019fast,bateni2020improved}, which aim to learn a shared representation across tasks, amortizing the adaptation process by using neural networks to directly infer task-specific parameters from the training set; (iv) Furthermore, the emerging ICL ability in large language models (LLMs) can also be viewed as the consequence of meta-learning \cite{garg2022can,akyurek2023learning}, and ICL model is meta-learner with minimal inductive bias \citep{wu2025context}, so we will also use meta-learner $g$ to express the function of ICL.
+Details reformulating ICL model as meta-learner to incorporate \TheName{} with are in Section~\ref{sec:species}.

-All of these meta-learning approaches utilize episodic training, where the meta-learner is trained across multiple tasks (episodes).
-Recently, several works have focused on optimizing task sampling strategies by adjusting the task schedule based on task difficulty and diversity \citep{agarwal2023exploring,han2021exploring,zhang2022progressive,liu2020adaptive,kumar2023effect}.
-In contrast, \TheName{} does not alter the task sampling process.
-Instead, it incorporates task-level contrastive learning within the episodic training framework to enhance the meta-learner’s alignment and discrimination abilities.
-Moreover, \TheName{} can be used alongside task sampling strategies, further increasing its versatility.